s-arora-1987/sawyer_irl_project/README.md

            rospack depends [name of package]

      - This should give you the dependencies you are missing for any given package.
      - Do a catkin_make to compile.
+If you face a soem error, this is a useful link to resolve some related errors: [Soem error](https://github.com/tork-a/minas/issues/64)

   3.)
 You are almost ready to run the simulation.
 Double check if you have installed all the required plugins for moveit (esp moveit controllers)